-A freelance professional genealogist since 2005, I undertake research at all major London record offices as well as local record offices in London and Middlesex.
-I also carry out family history and related research in Surrey and Sussex and Metropolitan districts of London formerly in Kent.
-I have considerable experience researching a wide range of records, many of which are detailed on subsequent pages.
-I am a member of the Society of Genealogists, I have helped numerous clients in the UK and overseas to learn more of their family history, discover more about a particular individual, find documentary evidence or to break down a brickwall (see feedback).
+A freelance professional genealogist since 2005, undertaking research at all major London record offices as well as local record offices in London and Middlesex, I also carry out family history and related research in Surrey and Sussex and Metropolitan districts of London formerly in Kent.
+I have considerable experience researching a wide range of records, I am a member of the Society of Genealogists and am listed as a freelance researcher with London national and local record offices.
+I have helped numerous clients in the UK and overseas to learn more of their family history, discover more about a particular individual, find documentary evidence or to break down a brickwall (see feedback).
 With decades of experience of research in many record offices, I can help you discover your family history or add detail to your own research.

 Have you come to a standstill or hit a difficulty?
 So much more may be waiting to be discovered - please e-mail your enquiry for a free initial assessment.

 A reliable, efficient and individual service from an experienced London genealogist.

 I visit the London archives every week and undertake research at:

 I can also undertake family history and related research in Surrey and West Sussex at: